Elevate to Admin Mode on Windows OS

 Smart Card

-Protect private keys by using smart card media. | Protect private keys by using the TPM of the computer. |
+| Protects private keys using smart card media. | Protects private keys using the TPM of the computer. |

-The smart card must be configured on the remote device and inserted into the smart card reader before it can be used. | Virtual configuration must be done in the remote device via TPM. |
+| The smart card must be configured on the remote device and inserted into the reader. | Virtual configuration must be done on the remote device via TPM. |